Arranging financial support after you separate

 You don’t have to go to court to arrange financial support.
 If possible, it's cheaper and easier to come to an agreement between yourselves - this is known as a ‘voluntary arrangement’.

 If you’re struggling to work out maintenance payments by yourselves, you might be able to reach an agreement through mediation.
+Mediation starts with a ‘mediation information and assessment meeting’ (MIAM).
+At the MIAM you’ll find out what mediation is and how it can help you.
+You can find out more about mediation before you go to the MIAM.

 If your partner makes you feel anxious or threatened, you should get help.